 Your profile image: is too close to your head.
 Smile!

 Your log line: is too generic.
 Go back to the drawing board

 Your profile text – note the edits:

-All your gigs should have video, 3 images, 2 pdfs, and so on…
+All your gigs should have video, 3 images, 2 pdfs (for more samples), and so on…

 Make a video of yourself talking to the camera, because this approach garners IMMEDIATE RESULTS.
 Include additional samples in the video!

 Do your keyword research.
 Build gigs around software packages.

 [details=Click Here for TOP SECRET Tips and Tricks